WelcomeToThursday/WTT-Campaigns/wiki/season-creator.md

 ## Story extension

 Format-1 Story definitions survive draft, pack import/export and duplication.
 The graphical editor includes chapters, quest membership, notes, conversations, variables, entry points, raid bindings and media references, plus an isolated story rehearsal.
 Start **Your first story quest** from Help and tutorials for a complete example.
 The [story composition tool and example overlay](story-authoring.md) remain available for external authoring.
-Unity media is installed separately from the Creator ZIP and verified against authored SHA-256 hashes.
+Unity media is installed separately from the Creator ZIP and verified against authored SHA-256 hashes; see [custom story media bundles](story-media-bundles.md) for custom-trader rooms and the other bundled media types.
 [Story capabilities and limits](story-system.md) apply.

 ### Connected quest workflow and reference names